- Written by Administrator

 - Category: Book Buzz

-Available from www.Amazon.com
+Available from your local bookstore or www.Amazon.com

 "A Green Bough is a clutch of poems offered as nurture for our appreciation of nature.
 Here, wonder and imagination, praise and celebration, meet.
 This is the poetry of witness and joy offered by a poet who has understood the interconnections of the natural world.
 Rivers and trees, flowers and lizards, bluebirds and mountains all appear, giving delight and renewing the reader's understanding and gratitude."

 "Nancy Carter's book is a very welcoming invitation to see the world through her lenses.
 We are invited to join her in her capacity for beauty, joy, the ecstatic, the erotic, and the humorous.
 Her awareness of hope and her love of nature are tempered by her sensitivity to all that endangers our world—but never without a vision of possibilities.
 This book both comforts us and awakens us to the magnificent gift of life."

 —Carol Ochs, Simmons University, author of seven books including Reaching Godward

 "The subtitle of Nancy Carter's delicate and brilliant new book is Poems for Renewal, and this is a title that fulfills its promise.
 These are difficult times, but A Green Bough...will leave the reader feeling refreshed, almost hopeful, as these poems present a world seen vividly, clearly, and worth loving deeply....This is uplifting poetry, religious in the best sense of the word."

 —Peter Meinke, Poet Laureate of Florida